The Peperomia ‘Pepperspot’ is an adaptable plant that loves to use its vines to climb and to vine – being just a tad bit extra never hurt anybody!

-While frequently mistaken for the Peperomia prostrata, also known as the String of Turtles, Pepperspots keep a consistent coloring rather than bright veins or variegation.
-The round, succulent-like leaves grow into a dark green, juxtaposing the brownish-red vines and undersides.
+Unlike their Turtle sisters, Pepperspots keep a consistent coloring rather than bright veins or variegation.
+The round leaves grow into a dark forest green, juxtaposing the pinkish-red vines and undersides.

 Where to Buy Peperomia Pepperspot